 M.G., et al. v.
 New York City Department of Education, et al.

 On June 22, 2021, a United States District Court approved a settlement with the New York City Department of Education (NYCDOE) to resolve a 2017 lawsuit brought by Bronx Independent Living Services (BILS) and two students with disabilities in the Bronx, represented by Disability Rights Advocates (DRA).
 The class action lawsuit challenged the DOE’s denial […]

 Adam X., et al., v.
 New Jersey Department of Corrections, et al.

-The New Jersey Department of Corrections (NJDOC) will drastically improve the provision of special education services for people in its prisons, according to a settlement preliminarily approved by the federal District Court for the District of New Jersey in July 2021.
-The class action settlement resolves claims brought by three students who alleged they were […]
+Please see the notice to individuals who may be impacted by the class action settlement agreement at the following link: https://bit.ly/3H8v9Ln .
+The New Jersey Department of Corrections (NJDOC) will drastically improve the provision of special education services for people in its prisons, according to a settlement preliminarily approved by the federal District Court for […]

 Blanks v.
 San Francisco Federal Credit Union

 In September of 2015, San Francisco Federal Credit Union overhauled its website.
 Suddenly, Credit Union member Marco Salsiccia, who is blind, discovered he was unable to use the Credit Union’s online banking services independently.
 “I could no longer log in to my account like I had before,” he recalled.
 “I had to get a sighted […]